-- Acknowledging that some changes to relevant legislation will be required to provide the basis for compliance actions nominated below, that NIRC establish a ranger position funded in whole or part by the introduction of fees to enhance compliance for: - a) Swimming Pool safety fencing including, given the public safety issues and NIRC risk exposure retrospective checks on existing pools.
+Acknowledging that some changes to relevant legislation will be required to provide the basis for compliance actions nominated below, that NIRC establish a ranger position funded in whole or part by the introduction of fees to enhance compliance for:

-- b) Compliance of On-site Sewage Management facilities. - c) Dog registration and management. - d) Cats registration and management. - e) Apiaries registration and management. - 2.
+- a) Swimming Pool safety fencing including, given the public safety issues and NIRC risk exposure retrospective checks on existing pools. - b) Compliance of On-site Sewage Management facilities. - c) Dog registration and management. - d) Cats registration and management. - e) Apiaries registration and management. - 2.
 That training and collaborative working arrangements between the Building Officer and Customer Care staff be put in place. - 3.
 That NIRC and DITRDC collaboratively: - a) work with National Archives (NAA) to develop a retention schedule and coordinate the delivery of solutions for records and archiving. - b) Develop a concept design for appropriate, purpose-built facilities (air-conditioned and with moisture control) to sustain the life of records, artworks, documents etc. - c) Finalise a records digitisation plan. - d) DITRDC support funding proposals for the construction of purpose-built records storage facilities. - 4.
-That DITRDC and NIRC undertake a review of the Statutory Appointments system to: - a) Establish improved working and management reporting arrangements. - b) Include consideration of more delegation of authority by the Minister to the General Manager for nonjudicial appointments.

-5. That DITRDC and NIRC jointly conduct a review of the terms of the SDA to ensure resource capacity, fairness of requirements and well as providing adequate services to the community.
+That DITRDC and NIRC undertake a review of the Statutory Appointments system to: - a) Establish improved working and management reporting arrangements. - b) Include consideration of more delegation of authority by the Minister to the General Manager for non-judicial appointments. - c) Clarify that statutory appointed staff report directly to the General Manager (or delegate) to remove any confusion as to their accountability. - 5.
+That DITRDC and NIRC jointly conduct a review of the terms of the SDA to ensure resource capacity, fairness of requirements and the provision of adequate services to the community.